A new film has entered the billion-dollar box office club, and for the fifth consecutive time, that film is from Disney.

-“Beauty,” the fifth in Disney’s live-action remake series that began in 2010 with “Alice in Wonderland” (not counting the direct sequel, “Alice Through the Looking Glass”), sets a new record for March openers, passing the $166 million set last year by “Batman v Superman” and nabbing the biggest domestic opening by a PG-rated film, passing last year’s “Finding Dory.”
+“Beauty and the Beast” the fifth in Disney’s live-action remake series that began in 2010 with “Alice in Wonderland” (not counting the direct sequel, “Alice Through the Looking Glass”), officially passed the $1 billion mark on Thursday after 26 days in theaters.
+Its run to a ten-digit total began with a $174 million domestic opening weekend that set a new record for March openers, passing the $166 million set last year by “Batman v Superman” and nabbing the biggest domestic opening by a PG-rated film, passing last year’s “Finding Dory.”

 So, what set “Beauty” on their unbeatable trajectory?
-As Disney enjoys yet another big release, here are our takeaways:
+As Disney enjoys yet another triumph, here are our takeaways:

 1. March is for the Mouse

 Disney has traditionally put out a March release since the 1990s, but in recent years, this month has become a major source of revenue for them.
 In 2015, “Cinderella” made $67 million in its mid-March opening weekend, going on to make $543.5 million worldwide.
 Last year, Disney’s success in March increased exponentially with “Zootopia,” which made $75 million in its domestic opening and became an overwhelming hit overseas, making $682.5 million overseas en route to a $1 billion worldwide total and another Best Animated Feature Oscar for the House of Mouse.